TeresaWehmeier/School_District_Analysis/README.md

     <img src = "Images/isnull_scores_new.png" width="30%" height="10%">

 The next step is to re-establish the average scores for both math and reading by high school, and recompile the summary by high school report.
-Overall passing rates for Thomas High School declined from 90.9% to 90.6%, or less than 1/2 a percent, as a result of the modifications made to the school test results.
-Average math scores for the same high school declined from 83.4 to 83.35, or less than .05 of a point, while average reading scores _increased_ from 83.8 to 83.9.
+Overall passing rates for Thomas High School decline from 90.9% to 90.6%, or less than half a percent, as a result of the modifications made to the school test results.
+Average math scores for the same high school decline from 83.4 to 83.35, or less than .05 of a point, while average reading scores _increase_ from 83.8 to 83.9.

-Based on the high school summary report, overall percentage passing rates and average math and reading scores had minimal impacted to Thomas High School's overall results.
+Based on the high school summary report, overall percentage passing rates and average math and reading scores, revisions to Thomas High School show a minimal impact to their overall results.
 The revised high school summary report is pictured here:

 <img src = "Images/summary_by_school_new.png" width="70%" height="50%">